 - When used as thermal insulation, fiberglass is one of the greatest options.

-- It lasts long since it isn’t made from organic products–hence it doesn’t promote mildew infestation.
+- It lasts long since it isn’t made from organic products and doesn’t promote mildew infestation.

 - That said, it often comes with a lifetime warranty.